JoshuaWise/vapr-json/README.md

 ### options.allowArrays = *false*

-You can set `allowArrays` to `true` to allow request bodies to be JSON arrays, instead of just objects.
+You can set `allowArrays` to `true` to allow request bodies to be JSON arrays, not just objects.
 This option has no effect when `allowAny` is `true`.